dilanx/paper.nu/README.md

 # Plan Northwestern
 [https://plan-nu.com](https://plan-nu.com)

-Beta 1.0.0 will be released to the public on Fri Dec 17.
+Beta 1.0.0 will be released to the public on Wed Dec 22.

 **Currently in beta.**